raspberrypi/style-guide/style-guide.md

 Fragments (e.g. for definitions) do not take a full stop at the end. _An isolated or incomplete part of something_

 Do not use apostrophes in abbreviated plurals: *PCs, BGAs*.
-Apostrophes may be used when an abbreviation is turned into a verb, although it is best practice to avoid doing this altogether: *My mother won't stop IM'ing me.*
+Apostrophes may be used when an abbreviation is turned into a verb, although it is best practice to avoid doing this altogether: *My mother won't stop IM'ing me.* (This example is from the deep past, when mothers IM'd.
+Now they WhatsApp us.)

 Do **not** use ampersands (&); always use 'and'.
 The exception might be in a print article for one of our magazines, where space is at a premium.